truenas/documentation/content/SCALETutorials/Storage/Pools/ManagePoolsScale.md

 ### Extending a Vdev

-You cannot add more drives to an existing data VDEV but you can stripe a new VDEV of the same type to increase the overall pool size.
+You cannot add more drives to an existing data VDEV, but you can stripe a new VDEV of the same type to increase the overall pool size.
 To extend a pool, you must add a data VDEV of the same type as existing VDEVs.
 For example, create another mirror, then stripe the new mirror VDEV to the existing mirror VDEV.
 While on the **Devices** screen, click on the data vdev, then click **Extend**.